karlgrin/neat/policy_manager/unit_testing/README.md

 The framework used to execute the unit tests is **Unity**.
 Download Unity with:

-Go to the /neat folder then run:
+Go into the /neat folder then run:
 ```
 $ cd ..
 $ git clone https://github.com/ThrowTheSwitch/Unity